English Springer Spaniel Grooming Guide

 Hip dysplasia — a polygenic condition where the femoral head fails to fit properly within the acetabulum — is a documented concern in the English Springer Spaniel.
 The Orthopedic Foundation for Animals (OFA) maintains a breed-specific database showing dysplasia prevalence rates, and the PennHIP evaluation method provides a distraction index that can predict hip laxity as early as 16 weeks of age.
 Even in smaller-framed English Springer Spaniels, the biomechanical stress of daily activity accumulates over the breed's 12-14 yrs lifespan.
 Joint supplements containing glucosamine hydrochloride, chondroitin sulfate, and omega-3 fatty acids (EPA/DHA) have demonstrated clinical benefit in peer-reviewed veterinary orthopedic literature when started before symptomatic onset.

-What are the most important considerations for english springer spaniel grooming guide?
+What are the most important considerations for english springer spaniel grooming health and comfort?